iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 {% img center /pictures/hacking-agile-style/second-sketch.png  %}

--> *Originally, the app's controls would flank the image vertically, hiding and showing with a tap* <-
+-> *Originally, the app's controls would flank the image vertically, hiding and showing with a tap.* <-

 However, when I actually imported an image from my camera it was obvious that layout wouldn't work.
 I then spent a little while figuring out how to best deal with an image with a different aspect ratio to the iPad's screen.